Xenophobia: United Kingdom

-Derek Wilson notes that xenophobia was a factor in anti-alien riots in London in 1517, protesting the prominence of foreigners in London wool and cloth businesses.

-Bernard Porter argues that Anti-black and anti-Indian themes waxed strong in the late 19th century, not only because of racism but also because of rebellious episodes in the British Empire in Africa and India, empire.
-Xenophobia in popular literature targeted Germans in the early 20th centuries, based on fears of militarism and espionage.

-The extent and the targets of racist attitudes in the United Kingdom have varied over time.
+The extent and the targets of xenophobic attitudes in the United Kingdom have varied over time.
 It has resulted in cases of discrimination, riots and racially motivated murders.
-Racism was mitigated by the attitudes and norms of the British class system during the 19th century, in which race mattered less than social distinction: a black African tribal chief was unquestionably superior to a white English costermonger.
+Racism and Xenophobia were mitigated by the attitudes and norms of the British class system during the 19th century, in which race and nationality mattered less than social distinction: a black African tribal chief was unquestionably superior to a white English costermonger.
 Use of the word "racism" became more widespread after 1936, although the term "race hatred" was used in the late 1920s by sociologist Frederick Hertz.
-Laws were passed in the 1960s that specifically prohibited racial segregation.
+Laws, including the Race Relations Act 1965, were passed in the 1960s that specifically prohibited racial discrimination.

+At the 1517 Evil May Day riots in London, protestors attacked the prominence of foreigners in London wool and cloth businesses; historians have called the event xenophobic.
+Xenophobia in popular literature targeted Germans in the early 20th centuries, based on fears of militarism and espionage.

 According to scholar Julia Lovell, there has been a history of sinophobia dating back to the early 20th century, propagated by writers like Charles Dickens, which has endured to the present day with current media depictions of China.

 Racism has been observed as having a correlation between factors such as levels of unemployment and immigration in an area.
 Some studies suggest Brexit led to a rise in racist incidents, where locals became hostile to foreigners.

-Studies published in 2014 and 2015 claimed racism was on the rise in the UK, with more than one third of those polled admitting they were racially prejudiced.
+Studies published in 2014 and 2015 suggested that racism was on the rise in the UK, with more than one third of those polled admitting they were racially prejudiced.
 However a 2019 EU survey, Being Black in the EU, ranked the UK as the least racist in the 12 Western European countries surveyed.
-A 2016 BBC poll found increased hardening attitudes towards refugees from Syria and Libya, with 41% of British respondents saying the UK should accept fewer refugees compared to 24% saying it should accept more.

 Sectarianism between Ulster Protestants and Irish Catholics in Northern Ireland has been called a form of racism by some international bodies.
 It has resulted in widespread discrimination, segregation and serious violence, especially during partition and the Troubles.

-In recent years the intense debates over Brexit has increased xenophobia in London, especially against French living in the city.
+During the acrimonious Brexit debate, xenophobia increased in London, especially against French living in the city.